Staff Privacy Notice

 We don’t routinely transfer staff personal data overseas but when this is necessary we ensure that we have appropriate safeguards in place.

-Physical and electronic records are held for each member of staff.
-Data is held securely on LAS systems and at our premises.
-Some data is held securely with our off site storage contractor Oasis Group.
+Electronic records are securely held for each member of staff.
+Some data is held securely on LAS systems and at our premises and some data is held securely with our off site storage contractor Oasis Group.

 Cycle and Car salary sacrifice schemes